agentmorris/camera-trap-ml-survey/README.md

 > <https://www.panthera.org/panthera-poachercam-closer-look>

-Web page says: &ldquo;Adapted from Panthera's previous camera traps, the PoacherCam has a groundbreaking new feature: its motion-triggered detection system can now instantly distinguish between people and animals—the world&rsquo;s first camera to do so.&rdquo; This was from a 2015 blog post, unclear what the status is.
+Web page says: "Adapted from Panthera's previous camera traps, the PoacherCam has a groundbreaking new feature: its motion-triggered detection system can now instantly distinguish between people and animals—the world's first camera to do so."
+This was from a 2015 blog post, unclear what the status is.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/image10.png" width="500">